HealthRecords/health-record-visualizer/README.md

 ## Data Format Notes

 This tool works with:
-- **FHIR R4** medical records (JSON format)
 - **Apple Health** export formats (XML/JSON)
 - **Kaiser Permanente** exports (via Apple Health)
-- Other healthcare providers using standard FHIR formats
+- This may work with other healthcare providers using standard FHIR formats, but there are many variations on "standard".

 ## Contributing